List of Power Rangers Wild Force characters: Toxica

 Toxica is a Duchess Org, sorceress, and partner of Jindrax who specializes in reviving Orgs.
 Amidst her battles with the Wild Force Rangers, she uses a crown belonging to a Duke Org called Nayzor to turn herself into Necronomica and receives a power boost from Master Org that transforms her into "Super Toxica", only to be defeated and reverted to normal by the Wild Force Rangers on both occasions.
 After being betrayed and indirectly killed by Master Org's herald Onikage, Jindrax revives her before the pair help the Rangers kill Master Org.
 Afterward, Toxica and Jindrax leave to travel the world and find themselves.

 Toxica is portrayed by Sin Wong.

 Jindrax

 Jindrax is an Ibaraki-dōji-themed Duke Org, an expert in bladed weapons, partner of Toxica, and rival of Taylor Earhardt.
+Jindrax is also the season's source of comedy.
 Amidst his battles with the Wild Force Rangers, he temporarily receives a power boost from Master Org that transforms him into "Super Jindrax" before being defeated and reverted to normal by the Rangers and briefly joins forces with his brother Juggelo to form "Team Carnival".
 After Toxica is indirectly killed by Master Org's herald Onikage, Jindrax helps the Wild Force Rangers kill the latter before manipulating them into helping him revive Toxica.
 The pair later rescue Princess Shayla from Master Org before leaving to travel the world and find themselves.

 Jindrax is initially voiced by Richard Cansino and later by Danny Wayne Stallcup, who also portrays his human disguise.